-Most people understand the impact on society of our reliance on fossil fuels for energy, and the green energy is good energy.
-The carbon dioxide released from burning fossil fuels is having an effect on the climate and is leading to global warming.
+Most people understand the impact on society because of our reliance on fossil fuels for energy.
+Green energy is good energy.
+The carbon dioxide released from burning fossil fuels is having an effect on the climate.
+This is leading to global warming.

-This has consequences now, and for future generations.
-It is so important, that the UK government has a legally binding target to reduce greenhouse gas emissions by 80% by 2050.
+This has consequences now and for future generations.
+It is so important that the UK government has a legally binding target.
+They must reduce greenhouse gas emissions by 80% by 2050.

-Consumers are exposed to cost fluctuations, and mostly have no option but to accept the variability as a by-product of using these fuels.
-This in turn influences the cost of living and impacts our disposable income.
-People become cautious about spending money and the economy suffers as a result.
+Consumers are exposed to cost fluctuations.
+Most have no option but to accept the variability as a by-product of using these fuels.
+This, in turn, influences the cost of living and impacts our disposable income.
+People become cautious about spending money.
+The result is the economy suffers.

 So what Are The Benefits Of Switching To Green Energy?

-- Cleaner air and water to enjoy – The impact of burning less fossil fuel is that the emissions are reduced and Society can enjoy the benefits of cleaner air and water.
+- Cleaner air and water to enjoy – The impact of burning less fossil fuel is that emissions are reduced.
+Due to this society can enjoy the benefits of cleaner air and water.
 Waste is reduced or is non-existent.
 Oil spillages and environmental accidents are a thing of the past, and the earth is less contaminated.

 - Improvements in health – As a result of cleaner air.
 Those with respiratory diseases may find that their health improves, and there may be fewer admissions to hospitals for acute breathing difficulty episodes.
 The costs associated with healthcare provision could consequently be reduced.